MissVeronica/um-recaptcha-score-log/README.md

 # UM Google reCAPTCHA V3 Score Log
-Extension to Ultimate Member for logging of the UM Google reCAPTCHA V3 Scores to a file with .CSV format.
+Extension to Ultimate Member for logging of the UM Google reCAPTCHA V3 Scores to a file with CSV format.

 ## UM Settings - Extensions - Google reCAPTCHA
+reCAPTCHA Score Log CSV file settings
-1. Enable/Disable - Tick to enable score logging.
+1. Enable/Disable - Tick to enable reCAPTCHA score logging to a CSV file.
-2. User Remote Host - Tick for including User remote Host domain name in the log file.
+2. User host - Tick for including User host domain name.
-3. User Remote IP address - Tick for including User remote IP address in the log file.
+3. User IP address - Tick for including User IP address.
-4. Username - Tick for including Username in the log file.
+4. Username - Tick for including username.
-5. Custom final score - Enter form_id:score or mode:score one pair per line for overriding current UM score setting.
+5. Decimal numbers with comma - Tick for converting dot to comma in decimal numbers if required the spreadsheet calculations.
+6. CSV file delimiter - Select the field delimiter to be used.
+Default is Tab.

 ## Options
 1. Additional info Country, Browser and Platform will be added to the log file if the "Geo Controller" plugin is activated